-Both parties find their interest in signing a term sheet at a precise moment in the deal process:
+Both Founders & Investors have a lot to gain from signing a term sheet at a given moment in the deal process:

-- Founders want to limit parties they negotiate with to save time and reduce info leakage.
-As well as validate VCs’ interest;
+Founders want to limit parties they negotiate with to save time and reduce info leakage.
+It also helps them validate VCs’ interest.

-Investors want to make sure they agree on key parameters before engaging audit and legal costs.
+Investors want to make sure they agree on key parameters with Founders before engaging costly audits and contract drafting costs.
 In competitive bids, term sheets are used to select finalist(s).

 Let’s take a moment to talk about due diligence here since it’s the next step after signing the term sheet.